-I am an incoming Postdoctoral Fellow at the University of Washington’s Center for an Informed Public.
+I am a Postdoctoral Scholar at the University of Washington’s Center for an Informed Public.
 Previously, I undertook a PhD in Computational Social Science at University College London (UCL).

 Research